-You’ll get some surprising insights in this book such as: drug dealers get it right, nobody likes plastic flowers and good enough is fine.
+You’ll get some surprising and eclectic insights in this business book such as: drug dealers get it right, nobody likes plastic flowers and good enough is fine.
 It’s a book you can read easily in bite sized chunks (each lesson is no more than a couple of pages) – each lesson will really challenge your thinking and inspire you to make a simple business work effectively.

-4. E-myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It surprisingly, this book this is not a book about E-business.
+4. E-myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It surprisingly, this business book this is not a book about E-business.
 It’s a book for any business, whether that’s virtual or bricks and mortar.
 It will help you look at your business as a business rather than a job you do to earn money.
 It’s a book I recommend to all my clients – It talks about the importance of systems and how to create them, it’s a very easy to read with a great case study/story running through it.

 5. Good to Great: Why Some Companies Make the Leap… and Others Don’t if you’re looking to create a great business of lasting value, then Jim Collins’ study of what makes great businesses over time has got to be on your reading list.
 Good to Great examines the key differences between those businesses that have lasting success and those businesses that are merely good.
-True, good enough maybe good enough, but if you want to make your business really special, then you should read this book.
+True, good enough maybe good enough, but if you want to make your business really special, then you should read this business book.

 6. Purple Cow, New Edition: Transform Your Business by Being Remarkable by Seth Godin is a book about being different and standing out in your marketplace.
 If you’re setting up a business, you want to be different, not the same as the competition.
-Seth’s book argues the need to be different and continue to be different to everyone else.
-Not only will you make more money, but you’ll have a business people want to deal with – e.g. Apple.
+It must be 10 years since I first read this business book, but it had a profound effect on me.

-8. How To Win Friends and Influence People is the classic book by Dale Carnegie about developing your influence.
+8. How To Win Friends and Influence People is the classic business book by Dale Carnegie about developing your influence.
 Although written way before the internet, it’s advice is as true today as it was when it was originally written.
 The key mantra for BRT when we meet with our clients is always to be more interested than interesting.

 9. 7 Habits of Highly Effective People by Stephen Covey.
 This is the classic guide to productivity.
-Which whilst not as practical a guide as Getting Things Done, a couple of lessons (or habits) stand out for me.
+Which whilst not as practical a business book as Getting Things Done, a couple of lessons (or habits) stand out for me.
 Namely: “Start with the end in mind” – in other words what are you trying to achieve?
 Secondly “first things first” – do important stuff before urgent stuff and finally “Sharpen the saw” – whilst this habit is actually about spiritual and physical rejuvenation I take this to be a reminder to continually invest in yourself whether through training courses or reading.

 Basically it tells the story ostensibly of Kyosaki’s early life of two fathers an employed father and a business owner father and compares and contrasts between the two.
-It’s an extremely powerful book.
+It’s an extremely powerful business book.
 For example it compares taxes paid by a corporation vs taxes paid by an employee.
 An employee pays taxes before s/he has received his/her pay where as a corporation pays taxes on what is left.
 You will never view home ownership in the same light.
 If you only buy one business/financial book, buy this one – for less than $8 it’s likely to be the best investment you’ve ever made.